 The Davis College of Business at Jacksonville University (JU) and Florida Coastal School of Law (Coastal Law) have created a joint degree program through which qualified individuals may enroll in the Coastal Law J.D. and the Davis MBA programs simultaneously.
 By allowing a number of courses to satisfy requirements in both programs at the same time, the time required to earn both degrees is shortened.
-Students in the dual degree program may obtain both degrees in 4 years, compared to the five years it would take to earn both degrees if pursued separately.
+Students in the dual degree program may obtain both degrees in as little as 3 years, compared to the 5 years it would take to earn both degrees if pursued separately.
 Part-time students typically can complete both degrees in five years.

-The following points provide important information about the JD/MBA program (or find more information here):
+The following points provide important information about the JD/MBA program:

 - Once you have been formally accepted by both programs, you should consult with academic advisors at Coastal Law and Davis to plot out your individual program.
 While the specific program structure and requirements are determined for each student through individual consultation, there is a basic format common to all students.
 Normally, the first year is spent entirely at Coastal Law.
 Course work in subsequent years is distributed between law and business courses sequenced in a manner to achieve integrated progression in the two fields.

-- Davis requires 35 credits (43 credits if business Foundation Courses are required) of MBA coursework to earn the MBA degree 90 credits to earn the J.D. degree.
+- Davis requires 35 credits (43 credits if business Foundation Courses are required) of MBA coursework to earn the MBA degree 90 or 93 credits, as applicable, credits to earn the J.D. degree.
 Under the J.D./MBA program, students may use 9 credits of transfer work toward each program.